civo/kubernetes-marketplace/ghost/post_install.md

 # Ghost

+This ghost blog using sqlite as the database backend.

 ## External Access

 An Ingress is created during the installation process.
-To access your wordpress use http://ghost.YOUR_CLUSTER_ID.k8s.civo.com.
+To access your ghost use http://ghost.YOUR_CLUSTER_ID.k8s.civo.com.

 ## Modify URL